KorsarOfficial/Gravity-Cubes-2D/README.md

 - Affected by gravity
 - Add visual feedback to interactions

-## Saving and Loading

-The game supports saving your current setup to a file and loading it later.
-You can also load preset levels.

 ## Debug Mode

 Press F1 to toggle debug information, which shows: